-In collaboration with regional healthcare providers, St. Luke's uses telehealth technology, also known as telemedicine, to connect patients and healthcare professionals in different physical locations.
-Currently, the St. Luke's Telehealth program offers two-way audio-visual encounters for critical care and specialty services, allowing us to extend high quality healthcare services to a broader region and improve health outcomes.
+In collaboration with regional healthcare providers, St. Luke's provides virtual care, also known as telehealth or telemedicine technology, to connect patients and healthcare professionals in different physical locations.
+Currently, St. Luke's offers two-way audio-visual encounters for critical care and specialty services, allowing us to extend high quality healthcare services to a broader region and improve health outcomes.

 We're also building a Virtual Care Center, scheduled to open in summer 2018, that will serve as a hub for offering virtual care in three key areas:

 Patients go to their local clinic to connect remotely with a specialist via two-way, audio/video and asynchronous communication.
 Current specialties include urology, nephrology, pediatric specialty programs and sleep medicine, with more to come.
 The remote visit may also involve a primary care physician or other health care providers such as diabetes educators, registered dietitians, pharmacists and social workers.